surifirstpin/biplus_documentation/docs/Visualization.md

 ## Bar Chart

-Bar charts are the standard for looking at a specific value across different categories.
+Bar charts are used to compare data across for looking at a specific value across different categories.

  **2.** To access the bar chart click on **Bar** tab under **general** section.